Emergency Light Circuit Board Instruction

 Before opening the housing, de-energize the circuit and verify lockout/tagout as required.
 Then:

-1. Visual check: look for heat discoloration, swollen batteries, pinched wires, loose connectors.
+1. Visual check: look for heat discoloration, swollen batteries, pinched wires, loose connectors, or obvious damage on the emergency light circuit board (burnt components, cracked traces).

 2. Verify AC input: confirm correct lead (120 vs 277 V) and tight neutral/ground.
 If a transfer device is used, verify its wiring.